Table of Content

 The idea here is to invest in stocks of those companies that have a high demand for their products, stable business and most of all, offer regular dividends to their shareholders.
 Furthermore, they invest in numerous companies that offer dividends to create a regular source of income while creating a future fund based on the price appreciation of the stocks.

-However, a lot goes on when a company decides to offer dividends.
-For example, if you decide to sell the whole or a portion of your holdings at some point, you won’t receive the same dividend as you were before.
-There are some investors who invest in a company just before the company is about to announce a dividend and then sell the shares as soon as they get the dividend amount.
+There are some investors who invest in a company just before the company is about to announce a dividend, and then sell the shares as soon as they receive the dividend amount.
 This makes up for a quick profit-making opportunity.
 However, for all the investors who are investing to earn dividends, this blog will help you understand the jargon, and one of the most important among them is the ex-dividend date.

 The ex-dividend date determines which shareholders will receive the announced dividend of the company on that specific date.
 It is the day when the stock of the company goes ex-dividend, meaning the stock from that day does not carry the value associated with its next dividend payment.

-Understanding the ex-dividend date To understand the ex-dividend date, you must understand the four cycles of dividend announcement.
+To understand the ex-dividend date, you must understand the four cycles of dividend announcement.
 Two are before the ex-dividend date, and one follows to offer shareholders dividends.

 Suppose a company has announced that it will be paying dividends in the coming months.
 Your aim is to make profits based on the offered dividend amount.
 However, you realise that you missed the ex-dividend date and can no longer be eligible for the dividend amount.
 What can you do now?

-If you have missed the ex-dividend date, there is not much that you have missed regarding the short term profit.
+If you have missed the ex-dividend date, there is not much that you have missed regarding the short-term profit.
 It is because the shares of a company decline by the value of the dividend offered by the company.
-For example, if the company’s share price was Rs 500, and it announced a Rs 30 dividend per share, its share price will decline by Rs 30 after the ex-dividend date.
+For example, if the company’s share price was Rs 500, and it announced a Rs 30 dividend per share, its share price would decline by Rs 30 after the ex-dividend date.
 Now, you can realise the same profit as you would have with the dividend amount.

-Once you know the ex-dividend date, you make an investment strategy, buy shares of such companies, and sell them after you have received the dividend account.
-However, this transaction needs a Demat and trading account.
-You can open a free Demat and trading account by visiting the IIFL website or downloading the IIFL Markets app from the app store to begin your trading journey.
+The ex-dividend date is a vital factor for investors who want to manage and adjust their holdings.
+Once you know the ex-dividend date, you make an investment strategy, buy shares of such companies, and sell them after you have received the dividend.
+However, this transaction needs a Demat and a trading account.
+You can open a free Demat and trading account by visiting the IIFL Capital Services website.

 No, the shares are credited to the Demat account as per the T+2 policy; you will have to buy the shares at least two days before the ex-dividend date.
 Only then you will show on the shareholders’ list on the record date.